Philip Prospero, Prince of Asturias: Birth

 After Balthasar Charles's early demise, Philip was left with his daughter Maria Theresa as heir presumptive.
 In early 1657, astrologers assured Philip that another child was to be born to him and it would be a boy who would live.
-A strict and devout Roman Catholic, Philip ate nothing but eggs on the first day of the Vigil of the Presentation of the Virgin, in hopes of his wife really delivering a male child.
-Indeed, at 11:30 in the morning on November 28 of the same year, Mariana of Austria delivered a son.
-She soon fell sick of the birthing fever, but nobody seemed to mind; they were all rejoicing upon the birth of a male heir.
+A strict and devout Roman Catholic, Philip ate nothing but eggs on the first day of the Vigil of the Presentation of the Virgin, in hopes of his wife delivering a male child.
+Indeed, at 11:30 in the morning on 28 November that year, Mariana of Austria delivered a son.
+She soon fell sick of the birthing fever, but nobody seemed to mind; they were all rejoicing at the birth of a male heir.
 Barrionuevo, a chronicler of the time, wrote of this rejoicing:

+To honor the birth of the new male heir, Diego Fernández de Medrano y Zenizeros, Lord of Valdeosera and Sojuela, dedicated his political treatise, Mirror of Princes: Crucible of their Virtues, Astonishment of their Failings, Soul of their Government and Government of their Soul:

+To the Most Serene Prince of the Spains, Don Philip Prospero... revered as foremost in the defense of the Catholic Church, always known as August through the Generous and Valiant Imperial Blood of the House of Austria, incorporated into the Spanish August Monarchy.
+And for all these combined causes, and others promised by his fortunate years, he is esteemed as the 'Perfect Prince,' Philip Prospero.

 Baptism

 Following Roman Catholic custom, the infant was called only "the prince" until his baptism.
 Astrologers predicted nothing but greatness for his future, while Philip was still unsure that he had not thanked God enough for this immense joy.
 In a letter to his friend Sor María de Ágreda, he wrote that "the newborn babe is doing well", but also made a reference to the bitter memory of his eldest son's demise.
-On December 6, 1657, Philip rode into the decorated streets of Madrid, where the preparations for the prince's baptism were almost ready: dances, masques and music greeted the King.
+On 6 December 1657 Philip rode into the decorated streets of Madrid, where the preparations for the prince's baptism were almost ready: dances, masques and music greeted the King.

 The baptism took place exactly one week later on December 13, performed by the Archbishop of Toledo.
 The Holy Water was brought from the Jordan River by some friars who had recently returned from Jordan.
 The same Barrionuevo wrote that "the Prince screamed lustily when he was baptized, and, attracted by the loud, resonant voice, the King, who was looking through the jalousies, exclaimed, 'Ah! that does sound well; the house smells of a man now'".
 The christening cost Philip 600,000 ducats.